All Episodes

 Weather radar in the cockpit.

-The the airplane has systems where if there is a failure, mechanical or electrical, the airplane sends a notification to the airline and the manufacturer, correct?
+The airplane has systems where if there is a failure, mechanical or electrical, the airplane sends a notification to the airline and the manufacturer, correct?

-That is well, I don't know about the manufacturer, but they can certainly become involved immediately.
+Well, I don't know about the manufacturer, but they can certainly become involved immediately.

 Yeah, exactly.